Unemployment Rate Drops To 3.8 Percent, Lowest Since 2000

 Looking forward to seeing the employment numbers at 8:30 this morning.— Donald J. Trump (@realDonaldTrump) June 1, 2018

-The unemployment rate is so low it's only hit this level a few times in modern history.
+The unemployment rate is so low it has only hit this level a few times in modern history.
 The last time was in the heat of the dot-com bubble in 2000.
 But before that you have to go back to the late 1960s to find a time the unemployment rate was lower.

+But to many Americans the economy still feels pretty ho-hum because they're not getting that much more money in their paychecks.
+Wages in May were up 2.7 percent from a year ago, roughly in line with gains seen in recent months.
+The sluggish wage growth has economists scratching their heads.

 Loading...